agnwinds/python/docs/sphinx/source/running_python.rst

   to the diagnostic file the first ``n`` times the error occurs.
 After that statistics are maintained as to the number of times the error occurred, but it is not printed to the diagnostic file.
 The default is 100 (per thread)

+-classic
+  Reverts to using v/c corrections for special relativity and eliminates work done to treat co-moving frames properly.
+This is for testing, and is likely to be removed in the not too distant future.